 Design drawings for project execution:

-Ample design drawings are included in a project construction before the achievement of a specific task.
+Ample design drawings are included in a project construction before achieving a specific task.
 Once flaws are detected, they should be rectified as early as possible before it is put into practice.
-Any sort of project delays can be eliminated if the drawings are submitted at the primary stage.
+Any project delays can be eliminated if the drawings are submitted at the primary stage.

 Each drawing is purely based on an estimate, materials purchased etc. The designers put forward a rough sketch that displays the location of the building.

 The main advantage is that the client would get a precise idea of layouts.
 Both project appearance and massing are clearly defined in the sketch design.
-The clients are required to adhere to the agreements and principles mentioned before the commencement of a project.
+The clients must adhere to the agreements and principles mentioned before the commencement of a project.

-The construction of a building should always be executed under the guidance of Architects and engineers.
+Building construction should always be executed under the guidance of Architects and engineers.
 Some of the drawings include a site plan, floor plan, 3D models, 3D views, elevation, isometric vies, etc.

 In some cases, the architects are replaced by structural designers in plan designing.
 A specific plan should contain a decent elevation.
 Certain clients may directly approach the architect to discuss front elevation and details of landscaping.